 A program leading to eligibility for master teacher status, such as those sponsored by the National Board for Professional Teaching Standards and others accepted by the Commissioner.

 For those who have completed any master's or higher degree or other advanced graduate program in an accredited college or university, at least 12 credits of graduate level courses each of which includes subject matter knowledge, or pedagogy based on the subject matter knowledge of the Professional license sought, or the Professional Standards for Teachers outlined in the Guidelines for the Professional Standards for Teachers.
-At least six of the 12 credits of graduate level courses must address the subject matter knowledge of the license sought and; these may include credits earned prior to application for the license.
+At least six of the 12 credits of graduate level courses must address the subject matter knowledge of the license sought and these may include credits earned prior to application for the license.

 Additional requirement for the teacher of the deaf and hard of hearing license (American Sign Language/Total Communication): Passing score on a test of sign language proficiency approved by the Department.